kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 III - Applications
 ==================

 In this section we consider memoryless classification and regression problems.
-We refer the reader to the :ref:`Time Series` section for problems exhiting temporal structures and methods actively attempting to exploit those.
+We refer the reader to the :ref:`Time Series` section for problems exhibiting temporal structures and methods actively and directly attempting to exploit those.

 1 - Pre-Learning Problems
 -------------------------
 Pre-learning problems are problems arising in the study and selection of datasets to use to solve a supervised learning problem, prior to, and independently from any modeling (or feature engineering).

-a) Input Importance
+a) Individual Input Importance
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We consider using an input :math:`x_i` to predict the label :math:`y`.
-To do so, we need to determine how relevant this input is for the task at hand, prior to and independently from doing any modeling.
+To do so, we need to determine how relevant this input is on its own for the task at hand, prior to and independently from doing any modeling.
 We do this by computing the mutual information between :math:`x_i` and :math:`y`, in a model-free fashion.

 Thanks to the invariance of mutual information by invertible transformations, this answer is robust to any (invertible) feature engineering transformation applied to :math:`x_i`.
-Thus, we may quantify how important an input is for predicting the label of interest prior to, and independent from feature engineering.
+Thus, we may quantify how important an input is for predicting the label of interest prior to, and independently from feature engineering.

 We do not need to learn an accurate generative model for :math:`(y, x_i)` as a pre-requisite for quantifying feature importance either.
 We discuss model-free estimation in depth in section :ref:`IV - Model-Free Estimation`.
 For now it suffices to say that we will gather nonparametric empirical evidence illustrating the association between :math:`x_i` and :math:`y`, and use as probability distribution for :math:`(x_i, y)` the one,  among all possible probability distributions that are consistent with observed empirical evidence, under which :math:`x_i` is the least informative about :math:`y`.